Riskified/dynamic-environment/crd-docs/crd.md

 StatusError shows an error we want to display in the status with the last time it happened.
 This *does not* have to be the only time it happened.
-The idea is that a list of errors should only contain single occurrence of an error (just the last).
+The idea is that a list of errors should only contain a single occurrence of an error (just the last).

 _Appears in:_
 - [ConsumerStatus](#consumerstatus)